 Your oral health is affected by what you put in your mouth.
 Hence, it is very important to consume a well-balanced and nutritionally sound diet.

 Healthy eating is not solely about your food choices, but also about other factors concerning the regularity or timing of your meals.

 People who are in the habit of mindless snacking between meals often end up consuming unhealthy foods and beverages that can negatively affect their gums and teeth as well as their overall health.

 So, it is best if you stick to a regular dietary schedule and avoid unnecessary binges or overeating.

 Gingivitis is a precursor to periodontitis, also known as gum disease.
 The key differences between these two conditions are as follows:

 - Gingivitis is characterized by inflammation of the gums that occurs due to a buildup of oral plaque, without any actual sign of periodontal infection.

 Periodontitis, on the other hand, refers to the destruction of the supporting structures of the teeth.
 Gingivitis can make your gums increasingly swollen, tender, and prone to bleeding when you brush or floss.

 Periodontitis causes your gums to recede, making your teeth appear abnormally long and exposing the sensitive roots of your teeth to germs and food debris.

-- Gingivitis causes early-stage tooth decay and paves the way for periodontitis when left untreated.
+- Gingivitis causes early-stage gum inflammation and paves the way for periodontitis when left untreated.
 Periodontitis is an advanced stage of gum infection wherein the bacterial plaque extends deep into the gum line and weakens the foundation of your teeth by destroying the supportive gum tissue and bone structure.